-One of the most unique features of the WordPress platform is that you can quickly and easily increase your WordPress site’s functionality using inexpensive (even 100% free) software called ’plugins’.
+One of the main benefits of WordPress is that you can easily expand your WP website or blog’s functionality using plugins.

-Like most people, you probably own a smart phone.
-What do you do when you would like access to something new on your phone like a new software or a new business productivity tool?
+No doubt, you probably have a cell phone.
+What do you do when you would like to access something new on your device like a new software or a tool?

-An app is a little software that is simple and easy to install and immediately integrates new features into a mobile phone.
+An app is a little software application that is easy to install and instantly adds new functionality to any mobile device.

-(Just as there are social sharing apps for mobile devices …)
+(Just like there are social sharing apps for smart phones …)

-A WP plugin is like an app.
-You simply install and activate a software application that adds new functionality to your web site …
+A WordPress plugin is very much like an app.
+You simply install and activate a little piece of software that adds new functionality to your WordPress site …

 (… there are also social sharing plugins for WordPress users!)

-As part of sound strategic business planning, we recommend a modular approach when growing a website and WordPress plugins are ideal for doing this.
+For this reason, we recommend considering a cost-effective approach when growing a web presence presence and WP plugins are ideal for doing this.